 Recalling the enclosed farmsteads of Irish courtyard houses, the existing home nestles at the edge of Cratloe Forest.
 A new arm extends from it, adopting an introverted courtyard typology that offers shelter from the elements while enclosing a south facing garden.
-Forming an L shaped plan, it creates a protective embrace around the outdoor space, reinforcing a sense of refuge and deepening the connection to the land.
-Framed on three sides by contrasting landscapes — the cultivated garden, open meadow and dense woodland - it engages in a quiet dialogue with its agricultural surroundings, assertive yet respectful, cultivating a strong relationship between interior and exterior.
-The existing wing of the house is built with thick masonry walls, while the new addition is finished with textured lime render externally and lime plaster internally.
-These natural, breathable materials ensure the structure remains both warm and rooted in vernacular tradition
+Framed on three sides by contrasting landscapes, the cultivated garden, open meadow and dense woodland, it engages in a quiet dialogue with its agricultural surroundings, cultivating a strong relationship between interior and exterior.
+The existing wing of the house is built with masonry walls, while the new addition is finished with textured lime render externally and lime plaster internally.

 Type: Landscape/Residential